 Ocean View Manor in Eastern Passage has submitted policies in place at the facility.
 The following is a statement included in the policy.
 The facility “rejects any form of discrimination based on age, gender, religion, race, ethnic origin, SEXUAL ORIENTATION, disability or social-economic background”.

 Maplewood Manor in Tatamagouche also submitted a positive reaction to my questions.
 Helen Walker, the administrator, accepted the list of policies I submitted to this facility.
-Again, a positive attitude that has a tremendous effect on the well being of LGBT seniors.
+Again, a positive attitude that has a tremendous effect on the wellbeing of LGBT seniors.

-Administrator Robin Carter at Carter’s Senior Care went so far as to ask for a gay friendly logo that would then be posted on their website.
+Administrator Robin Carter at Carter’s Senior Care went so far as to ask for a gay friendly logo that would then be posted on their Web site.
 She assured me all seniors are treated with respect, dignity and equality in care.

 High-Crest Place administrator Jean Willison requested policies as a guide for her facility in New Glasgow.
 She informed me no policy regarding sexual orientation is in place at High-Crest.
 She requested a set of policies to keep on file at that establishment.

 Rosemary Donkin, President of Continuing Care Association of Nova Scotia, (CCANS), said policies are in place.
 CCHNS has a membership that consists of 58 Home Support Organizations, Nursing Homes, Group Homes, Residential Care Facilities, Small Options and many other types of agencies and organizations.
-Mrs. Donkin outlined the policies of her organization and assured me “clients receive care in a sensitive environment that acknowledge individual identity, dignity and self-esteem”.
+Mgrs.
+Donkin outlined the policies of her organization and assured me “clients receive care in a sensitive environment that acknowledge individual identity, dignity and self-esteem”.
 The association’s pamphlet, while not being specific in mentioning sexual orientation, seems to cover the basics.
 Sexual orientation must be included in the wording of any policies.

-Generally speaking, in long-term care facilities in Nova Scotia, and one may conclude in the rest of Canada, sexual orientation is an issue that needs urgent attention.
+Generally speaking, in long-term care facilities in Nova Scotia and one may conclude in the rest of Canada, sexual orientation is an issue that needs urgent attention.
 The responses indicate a willingness to look into this sad situation.
 That attitude simply is not enough, and indeed seems to be an attempt to soften the situation in hopes it will disappear.
 As well, most responded by quoting the mission statements of each facility.
 I am greatly concerned that in practice the situation is a stark reality that homophobia, and therefore discrimination, continues to rear its ugly head.
 Rarely is sexual orientation part of the mission statements.
-As someone who is a gay man, I am rather skeptical to what the future holds if I need the services of a long-term care facility.
+As someone who is a gay man, I am rather sceptical to what the future holds if I need the services of a long-term care facility.
 My spouse, who is somewhat older, also is greatly concerned.

 Nova Scotia’s long-term care facilities have the obligation to embrace equal treatment for all patients.
 Members of the LGBT community seek just that in their twilight years.
 The government of Nova Scotia, through the Department of Health, must also develop policies that go beyond the Canadian Charter of Rights and Freedoms.
 Inspections should be mandatory and carried out on a regular basis.
 Complaints must be taken seriously and acted upon.